thorbw/vim-nickNameFiles/README.md

 ## Install

-Use your favorite package manager or use Vim's built in package support:
+Use your favorite package manager or use Vim's native way to load plugins:

 ``` bash
 mkdir -p ~/.vim/pack/plugins/start